PeterKneale/dynamic_forms_with_conditional_logic/README.md

 - each answer must be recorded
 - each question has a title, body and help text
 - the title body and help text uses a templating engine so it can be customised based on the context
 - each question has dynamic criteria that determine whether a question is applicable or not.
+The expression may refer to the answers given to previously asked questions or other information such as the users organisation or role.
+If a question is not applicable, it will proceed to the next question and check its applicability.
 - The expression may refer to the answers given to previously asked questions or other information such as the users organisation or role

 # implementation